canonical/cloud-init/doc/rtd/reference/merging.rst

 How to activate
 ===============

-There are a few ways to activate the merging algorithms, and to customise them for your own usage.
+There are a few ways to activate the merging algorithms, and to customize them for your own usage.

 1. The first way involves the usage of MIME messages in ``cloud-init`` to